 • See one of the most bizarre plants on the planet, the Welwitschia

-• Watch exciting raptors such as African Black (Verreaux’s), Martial, and Booted Eagles, Black-chested Snake Eagle, Lanner and Peregrine Falcons, Rock Kestrel, and more
+• Watch exciting raptors like African Black (Verreaux’s), Martial, and Booted Eagles, Black-chested Snake Eagle, Lanner and Peregrine Falcons, Rock Kestrel, and more

 • Enjoy the colonial seaside town of Swakopmund and visit Etosha National Park